roipeker/graphx/README.md

   ),
 ```

-GraphX™ is based on "Scenes" layers,
+GraphX™ is based on "Scenes" layers, each `SceneBuilderWidget` requires a `SceneController`.
-each `SceneBuilderWidget` requires a `SceneController`.
-This controller is the "initializer" of the Scenes Layers, which can be:
+This controller is the "initializer" of the Scenes layers, which can be:

  - `back` (background painter),
  - `front` (foreground painter),
  - or both.

-Each "Scene Layer" has to extend `SceneRoot`, it represents the starting point of that particular scene hierarchy.
+Each "Scene Layer" has to extend `SceneRoot`, which represents the starting point of that particular scene hierarchy.
 Think of it as `MaterialApp` widget is to all other children Widgets in the tree.

 Here we get into **GraphX™** world, no more Widgets Trees or immutable properties.